alekvie/SER2NET-guide-FH/README.md

 https://support.futurehome.no/hc/no/articles/28158944965277-FAQ-Abonnement?utm_source=brevo&utm_campaign=Oppdatering%20med%20FAQ&utm_medium=email&utm_id=22

-This guide is focused solely on one thing: extracting and reusing Z-Wave devices that are already paired with a Futurehome hub (v1/CUBE-1V0).
-The goal is to avoid resetting, unpairing, and re-pairing the Z-Wave devices from scratch.
+This guide is focused on one thing: reusing the Z-Wave network that are on the Futurehome hub (v1/CUBE-1V0) in Z-Wave JS UI so it can be connected to for example Home Assistant.
+The goal is to avoid unpairing, and re-pairing the Z-Wave devices.
-It’s not entirely clear whether the S0 key is required to reconnect the devices, but instructions for extracting it are included to avoid disrupting the existing Z-Wave network.
 Zigbee, WiFi, or other types of Futurehome-specific integrations are not covered by this guide.
+Some knowledge of Linux is requred.

+Use at your own risk.
+This guide/script is provided "as is", without any warranty.
+I am not responsible for any damage, data loss, or issues that may result from using this.
+Please make sure you understand the steps and adapt them to your specific setup before proceeding.

 ## Equipment Used